 Transition Challenges

-A child educated in a Montessori Casa until age six suddenly enters a traditional Year 1 classroom with 30 peers, a set curriculum, and whole-class instruction.
-This discontinuity can be jarring.
-Some thrive, adapting quickly.
-Others struggle with the shift from self-directed exploration to teacher-directed learning.
+A child educated in a Montessori Casa until age six may suddenly enter a traditional Year 1 classroom.
+They face 30 peers, a set curriculum, and whole-class instruction.
+This break can feel jarring.
+Some thrive and adapt quickly, while others struggle with the shift from self-directed exploration to teacher-directed learning.

 Assumption of Intrinsic Motivation